Tutorial

 Retrieving the greeting logs

-To see the greetings saved to the database, we just need to add a route to get the logs and return them:
+To see the greetings saved to the database, we just need to add a handler to get the logs and return them:

 @service